3 Stable Growth Stocks for Bumpy Times

 After delivering 17% earnings growth last year, analysts are forecasting an acceleration in profit growth this year as supply conditions improve and demand stays strong.
 At a time when other semiconductor companies are paring back their growth outlooks, Taiwan Semi management just raised its full year sales growth guidance from 17.5% at the midpoint to more than 20%.
 Steady ongoing order flow from smartphone, auto, high-performance computing, and Internet-of-Things (IoT) is expected to drive some well balanced growth.

 MarketBeat keeps track of Wall Street's top-rated and best performing research analysts and the stocks they recommend to their clients on a daily basis.
-MarketBeat has identified the five stocks that top analysts are quietly whispering to their clients to buy now before the broader market catches on... and Valero Energy wasn't on the list.
+MarketBeat has identified the five stocks that top analysts are quietly whispering to their clients to buy now before the broader market catches on... and Taiwan Semiconductor Manufacturing wasn't on the list.

-While Valero Energy currently has a "Moderate Buy" rating among analysts, top-rated analysts believe these five stocks are better buys.
+While Taiwan Semiconductor Manufacturing currently has a "Moderate Buy" rating among analysts, top-rated analysts believe these five stocks are better buys.

 View The Five Stocks Here